Updated: 4 days ago

 Why RightPaw lists both

 Both purebred and crossbred dogs can make ideal family pets!
 The choice about whether to get a traditional breed or a developmental breed is a personal one and RightPaw supports owners and breeders either way.
-Our focus is on the quality of our breeders – their ethics, welfare and health standards.
-All our breeders are held to the same exacting standards and must adhere to our Code of Ethics.

 Whilst all dogs are unique individuals, purebred dogs tend to be more predictable in terms of general personality, size, grooming requirements, and health predispositions.
 This can be an advantage if you would like to know more precisely what your puppy will be like as an older dog.
 Crossbred dogs will show much more variability in appearance, especially adult size, coat colour and texture.
 They have the advantage of being less likely to be affected by diseases that may be recessive and carried by one parent of one breed, but not by the other.
 RightPaw encourages health testing of all dogs, whether they are a traditional or developmental breed.